 The six nominees receiving the greatest number of votes cast in person or by proxy at the Meeting will be elected directors of the Company.
-The vote required to approve, by non-binding advisory basis, the compensation paid to our Named Executive Officers, to recommend, by non-binding advisory vote, the frequency of the approval of the compensation paid to our Named Executive Officers, to ratify the appointment of Baker Tilly as the independent registered public accounting firm of the Company for the year ending June 30, 2014, and to approve any other matter to be presented to the Meeting, is the affirmative vote of a majority of the shares of Common Stock present in person or represented by proxy at the Meeting.
-Abstentions and broker non-votes will have no effect on the election of directors and will have the same effect as votes "against" approval, by non-binding advisory basis, the compensation paid to our Named Executive Officers, the recommendation, by non-binding advisory vote, the frequency of the approval of the compensation paid to our Named Executive Officers, and ratification of Baker Tilly as the Company's independent registered public accounting firm for the year ending June 30, 2014.
+The vote required to approve, by non-binding advisory basis, the compensation paid to our Named Executive Officers, to ratify the appointment of Baker Tilly as the independent registered public accounting firm of the Company for the fiscal year ending June 30, 2015, and to approve any other matter to be presented to the Meeting, is the affirmative vote of a majority of the shares of Common Stock present in person or represented by proxy at the Meeting.
+Abstentions and broker non-votes will have no effect on the election of directors and will have the same effect as votes "against" approval, by non-binding advisory basis, the compensation paid to our Named Executive Officers, and ratification of Baker Tilly as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2015.

 Proxies and Revocation of Proxies.
 A proxy in the accompanying form that is properly executed, duly returned to the Company and not revoked will be voted in accordance with instructions contained therein.
-In the event that any matter not described in this Proxy Statement properly comes before the Meeting, the accompanying form of proxy authorizes the persons appointed as proxies thereby (the "Proxyholders") to vote on such matter in their sole discretion.
+In the event that any matter not described in this Proxy Statement properly comes before the Meeting, the accompanying form of proxy authorizes the persons appointed as proxies thereby (the "Proxyholders") to vote on such matter in their discretion.
 At the present time, the Company knows of no other matters that are to come before the Meeting.
-See "PROPOSAL 5.
+See "PROPOSAL 4.
 TRANSACTION OF OTHER BUSINESS."
-If no instructions are given with respect to any particular matter to be acted upon, a proxy will be voted "FOR" the election of all nominees for director named in this Proxy Statement, "FOR" approval of the advisory resolution on the compensation paid to our Named Executive Officers, to conduct future advisory votes on the compensation paid to our Named Executive officers "EVERY YEAR," and "FOR" the ratification of Baker Tilly as the Company's independent registered public accounting firm for the year ending June 30, 2014.
-If matters other than those mentioned in this Proxy Statement properly come before the Meeting, a proxy will be voted in accordance with the best judgment of a majority of the Proxyholders named therein.
+If no instructions are given with respect to any particular matter to be acted upon, a proxy will be voted "FOR" the election of all nominees for director named in this Proxy Statement, "FOR" approval of the advisory resolution on the compensation paid to our Named Executive Officers, and "FOR" the ratification of Baker Tilly as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2015.